RodrigoARDSJ/BookStore/README.md

 # BookstoreFront
 Project for learning BootStrap and Angular technologies

+#

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.

-## Technologys i used in this project
+## Technologys I used in this project
+- HTML5
+- CSS3
+- Angular
+- Angular Material
+- Java
+- Spring FrameWoks

 ## Development server